enthought/ets/docs/source/eeps/eep-6.rst

 Apptools is a collection of packages that provides services for ETS applications.
 This EEP is a discussion about how this package can be refactored to be more useful.
+As part of this refactor, we are proposing removing a number of sub-packages of apptools and the creation of a new lower-level package for application services.

 Motivation